Flooding Prevention Tips

-- The only perforated pipe that should be installed next to a foundation is a foundation footing tile that is connected to a sump pump pit.
-All other perforated tiles (usually 4-inch black perforated plastic pipe) such as buried sump pump discharges, buried downspout discharges or yard drains will simply introduce surface water into the ground faster and increase the load on the property’s foundation walls and/or sump pump.
+- The only perforated pipe that should be installed next to a foundation is a foundation footing tile that is connected to a sump pump pit which is entirely buried many feet in the ground.
+All other perforated tiles (usually a 4-inch black perforated plastic pipe) such as buried sump pump discharges, buried downspout discharges or yard drains will simply introduce surface water into the ground faster and increase the load on the property’s foundation walls and/or sump pump.
 Piping next to a home should be solid wall pipe.

 - If you have a basement without a sump pump, it is highly likely that there will be water in the basement.
 The seepage level can range from very minor drips to multiple feet of water.
 The best way to improve upon this is typically to install a sump pump system.

 Required Approvals and Permits

 - It is illegal to discharge any storm or groundwater into the sanitary sewer system.
 If you have downspouts, yard drains or sump pumps that discharge into the ground or a pipe and you do not know where it leads, you should contact our stormwater engineer and schedule a drainage review.
 The City will determine if the stormwater is entering the sanitary system free of charge and let you know if you are contributing to sanitary backups in your area.

 - The City does allow residents to connect their sump pumps and yard drains to the City’s storm sewer system with proper permitting.
 Keep in mind that the storm sewer system is distinctly different from the sanitary system, which no storm-related connections are allowed.